top of page

 Q. Am I able to learn in my own car?

-A. Yes you can learn in your own car, however I ask you to sign a waiver that in the event of any accident and/or fines, that there can be no claim made against me or Drive N Pass Driving School.
+A. Yes, you can choose to learn in your own car.
+However, I require you to sign a waiver acknowledging that in the event of any accident or fines, no claim can be made against me or Drive N Pass Driving School.

 Q. What days do you work?